pramode/Python-and-LaTeX-Book/src/chap3.rst

    >>>

-The idea is simple - just write a sequence of numbers (separated by comma) within two brackets and you have what is called a Python *list*.
+The idea is simple - just write a sequence of numbers (separated by comma) within two brackets (note that we are using *square brackets* here) and you have what is called a Python *list*.
 In the above case, we can say that the variable *p* represents a point with co-ordinates 2 and 3.

 The number of elements in a list is not limited - you can have as many as you like::